Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 ## The Data:

-The Dataset is broad and extremely detailed. it contains general information and some additional measures and descriptors. i did not have to do a lot of data cleaning but in total there was 85000+ unique observations. details of movies from all over the world with the earliest recorded movie dating 1888 (["Roundhay Garden Scene"](https://www.imdb.com/title/tt0392728/) up to the most recent ones to date.
+The Dataset is broad and extremely detailed. it contains general information and some additional measures and descriptors.
+Luckily, i did not have to do a lot of data cleaning . in total there was 85000+ unique observations. details of movies from all over the world with the earliest recorded movie dating 1888 (["Roundhay Garden Scene"](https://www.imdb.com/title/tt0392728/) up to the most recent ones to date.

-#Dataset pic
+/assets/img/The data.jpg

 Since it was a considerably large dataset and also to produce more specific results. i decided to shrink the dataset into just the movies produced in the USA and managed to return with a quarter of the original amount. to further make it a bit simpler. i've only decided to include the top 5 most watched movie genres: Drama, Action, Comedy, Horror and Sci-Fi.